 But what causes a person to fart more than usual?
 Some common causes include:

 Some foods are more difficult for your body to digest than others.
-These foods often contain high amounts of fiber or certain kinds of sugars that’re hard for the body to process.
-Some people may be more affected by some foods than others.
+These foods often contain high amounts of fiber or certain kinds of sugars that are hard for the body to process.
+Some people may be more affected by certain foods than others.
 Some foods that commonly cause excessive gas include:

 - bok choy